Jacques Villeneuve: 2011–present

-In 2014, he signed to drive an Albatec Racing-prepared Peugeot 208 Supercar part-time in the FIA World Rallycross Championship's inaugural season.
-Villeneuve chose to do rallycross because he felt it was exciting for both drivers and spectators.
+In 2014, Villeneuve signed to drive an Albatec Racing-prepared Peugeot 208 Supercar part-time in the FIA World Rallycross Championship's inaugural season.
+He chose to do rallycross because he felt it was exciting for both drivers and spectators.
 In seven races, Villeneuve scored eight points for 37th in the Drivers' Championship.
 He was released before the season ended due to non-supportive statements he made concerning his team and rallycross.
 Villeneuve entered the Indianapolis 500 for the first time in 19 years, driving Schmidt Peterson Hamilton Motorsports' No. 5 Dallara DW12-Honda third car entry.
 Though he had not planned to return to American open-wheel racing, he changed his mind after the 2012 introduction of a new car and engine formula.
 He qualified 27th and finished 14th.
 In August, Villeneuve finished 24th in Jacombs' No. 7 Dodge at Canadian Tire Series' Grand Prix de Trois Rivieres.

-He accepted an invitation to enter 2015 Stock Car Brasil's season-opening Autódromo Internacional Ayrton Senna round alongside Zonta in Shell Racing's No. 10 Chevrolet Sonic, placing 21st.
-Villeneuve signed a contract to replace Heidfeld and partner with Stéphane Sarrazin at Venturi Grand Prix in the 2015–16 season of the all-electric Formula E series.
+Villeneuve accepted an invitation to enter 2015 Stock Car Brasil's season-opening Autódromo Internacional Ayrton Senna round alongside Zonta in Shell Racing's No. 10 Chevrolet Sonic, placing 21st.
+He signed a contract to replace Heidfeld and partner with Stéphane Sarrazin at Venturi Grand Prix in the 2015–16 season of the all-electric Formula E series.
 Villeneuve had observed Formula E intently throughout 2014, admiring its bumpy city tracks.
 Guido Pastor called him to test a car, after which he got selected to drive.
 Villeneuve finished outside the top ten in the first two races and failed to start the Punta del Este ePrix due to an accident during qualifying.
 His relationship with Venturi cooled thereafter and they agreed to terminate their working relationship early in January 2016.
 Villeneuve signed a one-race agreement to return to rallycross in the 2018 season.
 He drove a Subaru Rally Team USA-entered WRX STi Supercar at the World RX of Canada (part of the Americas Rallycross Championship).
 He failed to qualify for the final following two accidents sustained during the second semi-final.